 When you picture a natural paradisiacal scene, what comes to mind?
 To many, it’s a white sand beach with crystal clear water like the ones used as desktop photos.
 Often, we travel far and wide looking for that transparent blue beach only to realize that it’s crowded with tourists, polluted, and/or nothing like the pictures.
-But here’s where your beach dreams come to life– Bahia de las Aguilas in the Dominican Republic is a pristine and relatively untouched beach that stretches for miles with fine white sand.
+But here’s where your island dreams come to life– Bahia de las Aguilas in the Dominican Republic is a pristine and relatively untouched beach that stretches for miles with fine white sand.
 Sometimes referred to as “Eagle’s Bay” in English, this utopian beach paradise is considered not just the best beach in the Dominican Republic but one of the best in the world.

 Here is a travel guide of the top 7 things to know before visiting Bahia de las Aguilas.